-High-fibre foods are considered to be those which contain at least 6g fibre per 100g.
+High fibre foods are considered to be those which contain at least 6g fibre per 100g.

 So, choose plenty of these to obtain a good mix of soluble and insoluble fibre.

-Although fibre content of typical foods does vary according to the season, where it’s grown, and its individual variety, we can measure average fibre content of foods.
+Although fibre content of typical foods does vary according to the season, where it’s grown, and its individual variety, we can measure the average fibre content of foods.

 Chia seeds come up trumps as a great source of fibre, delivering an impressive 34.4g per 100 grams, while flaxseeds contain 27.3g per 100g.

-Both are largely comprised of soluble fibre.
+Both are largely composed of soluble fibre.

 Figs and prunes contain 18.5g and 16.1g per 100 g respectively, coconut comes in at 13.6g and oats around 10.6g per 100 grams.